 The questions continue in a hierarchical order, and so generally the more questions asked, the less severe the symptoms.

 Module 2 is only accessible to trained in-house clinicians.
-The module allows, if required, validation of calls that have been previously assessed by non-clinical call handlers, and for further assessment when a call becomes too complex for a non-clinical call handler to safely triage.
+The module allows, if required, validation of calls that have been previously assessed by non-clinical Health Advisors, and for further assessment when a call becomes too complex for a non-clinical Health Advisor to safely triage.
 This is an essential risk management tool.